llxxbb/Nature/doc/EN/help/meta.md

 ### key

-The key is used to uniquely distinguish it from other business objects.
+be used to uniquely distinguish it from other business objects.
 You can use "/" to classify the business domain, which is very helpful for the visual management of the business domain.

 ### version

-A business object may be changed by the development of the business.
+The development of the business may change `Meta` often.
 In order not to affect the existing functions, Nature uses a different `version` to redefine a **"new business object"**, but maintains the consistency of their **business areas**, means that they have the same `key`.
 So`version` is very helpful for business expansion.

 ## State